 More interesting, he says, is the fact that many of the statues were cast down and broken – 'massacred' Nimoy says.
 Not technically accurate, but a powerful way to put it.

 We see Dr Edmundo Edwards, a Chilean archaeologist, as he looks around the extinct volcano where the statues were carved.
 He points at things, but is not interviewed.
-I wonder if the filming unit has sound?
+I wonder if the filming unit actually has sound?
 Maybe not.

 It's almost like they're actually accepting that these things were the work of human beings and not the Frog-men of Gamulon.
 Weird.
 Anyway, we see Dr Edwards demonstrating the use of stone chisels, and then he and… I guess a grad student?
 Maybe.
 Anyway, he and a friend demonstrate the stone pulley system use to pull the heads out of the volcano prior to their transport to the sea.